 Globally, violence is a leading risk factor for premature death and morbidity for women.
 In Uganda, more than half of women have experienced physical and/or sexual violence by an intimate partner at least once in their lifetime.
 A small but growing body of literature focuses on addressing intimate partner violence (IPV) by leveraging existing social institutions, but few studies have looked at faith-based sources of authority.
-The International Rescue Committee designed and piloted a couples counseling program led by local faith leaders that sought to improve relationship dynamics that are thought to cause IPV.
-Researchers have partnered with World Vision to evaluate the impact of this faith leader delivered program on four primary outcomes: intimate partner violence; control and decision-making; sexual consent and autonomy; and, communication and conflict management techniques.
+The International Rescue Committee (IRC) designed and piloted a couples counseling program led by local faith leaders that sought to improve relationship dynamics that are thought to cause IPV.
+The IRC, World Vision, and IPA are now partnering with researchers to evaluate the impact of this faith leader delivered program on four primary outcomes: intimate partner violence; control and decision-making; sexual consent and autonomy; and, communication and conflict management techniques.

 While the rate at which women report experiencing intimate partner violence (IPV) varies considerably across time and place, most estimates suggest the problem is substantial around the world.1 In addition to the direct harm that IPV produces, it is also associated with poor physical and mental health outcomes, diminished productivity, and reduced economic opportunity.2 Moreover, relationships in which IPV occurs often also include dynamics that restrict women’s autonomy and ability to attain self-fulfillment.